Guidance and teaching materials to ensure learners with autism are included in the classroom

 Use this comprehensive pack, including lesson ideas and resource lists for teachers of all age groups, to discover how autism can affect pupils’ learning and hints on how to help.

-Encourage pupils to be a better friend to classmates with autism by working through this informative booklet, which highlights the positive aspects of the disability.
+Encourage students to be a better friend to classmates with autism by working through this informative booklet, which highlights the positive aspects of the disability.

 - Visual timetable cards for primary and secondary